otherland/christianity/content/5-powerful-bible-verses-to-strengthen-your-faith-1722019733.md

 Category: the Books of the Bible/Books Of The Bible
 Slug: 5-powerful-bible-verses-to-strengthen-your-faith
 Tags: how many chapters of the bible, number of chapters in bible, how many total chapters in the bible, how many chapters are in the whole bible, how many chapters in each book of the bible, how many chapters in bible, how many chapters are there in the bible, how many chapters in the whole bible, how many chapter in the bible, how many total chapters are in the bible, how many verses are there in bible, how many verses are there in the bible, how many chapters in old testament, how many chapters are in the bible, how many bible chapters are there, how many verses are in the bible, number of chapters in the bible, how many chapters in the bible, how many chapters are in the old testament, the books of the bible, books of the bible
+Description: The Bible is divided into two main sections the Old Testament and the New Testament total there are 66 books in the Bible with 929 chapters in the Old Testament and 260 chapters in the New Testament This The book of Psalms is not only one of the longest
 ---

 ## How many chapters are in the Bible?

 The Bible is divided into two main sections: the Old Testament and the New Testament.  total, there are **66 books** in the Bible, with **929 chapters** in [the Old Testament](/where-does-the-new-testament-begin-a-comprehensive-guide-for-christian-readers) and **260 chapters** in [the New Testament](/understanding-the-differences-between-messianic-judaism-and-christianity-a-comprehensive-guide).
 This*